 Four awards consisting of a cash prize and certificate are awarded each year by the Georgia Engineering Society.
-Three awards are given to juniors in the College of Engineering who have earned the highest accumulative gradepoint average at the end of the winter quarter.
+Three awards are given to juniors in the College of Engineering who have earned the highest accumulative grade-point average at the end of the winter guarter.
 Not more than one award is given to students in any one of the schools of engineering.
-One award is given to the junior in the School of Architecture who is judged by a committee to be the most promising all-around student.
-The recipients must have completed at least six quarters of work at the institute.
+One award is given to the junior in the College of Architecture who is judged by a committee to be the most promising allaround student.
+The recipients must have completed at least six guarters of work at the institute.